AI-Security-Research-Group/.github/profile/README.md

 ## 🚀 Current Mission Objectives:
-   - Publishing research and observations on new vulnerabilities and security updates.
+   - Publishing research and observations on all the security for AI systems.
-   - Identifying vulnerabilities in AI/ML/GPT systems.